 Monitoring symptoms is important during this time.
 If pain, swelling, or sensitivity develops, the situation may shift into an emergency.
 Prompt evaluation helps prevent minor damage from becoming more serious.

-Chipped vs Cracked vs Broken Tooth Comparison
+Chipped vs. Cracked vs. Broken Tooth

 | Type of Damage | Typical Symptoms | Urgency Level |

-| Chipped tooth | Rough edge, no pain | Usually non-emergency |
+| Chipped tooth | Rough edge, no pain or sensitivity | Usually non-emergency, schedule within a few days |

-| Cracked tooth | Pain when biting, sensitivity | Often urgent |
+| Cracked tooth | Pain when biting, temperature sensitivity | Often urgent, call same day if symptoms are present |

-| Broken tooth | Severe pain, bleeding | Dental emergency |
+| Broken tooth | Severe pain, bleeding, exposed inner tooth | Dental emergency, call immediately |

-Why Prompt Evaluation Protects Your Tooth
+Why Early Evaluation Protects the Tooth

 Frequently Asked Questions